hdtodd/WS_433/doc/WWW_433-Install.md

 ## Customizations

-The WeatherGraph.* files are simply prototypes for displays that you might want to create.
+The WeatherGraph.* and TP-merge.php files are simply prototypes for displays that you might want to create.
 For example, you might prefer to see displays of `temperature_C` and `pressure_hPa` in your graphs.
-If so, you'll need to edit the graphing program files to select other variables for display.
+If so, you'll need to edit WeatherGraph.php  to select other variables for display (if your sensor reports both temperature and pressure) or edit `TP-merge.php` if you need to merge readings from different sensors.
 Change the labels on the graphs, too.

 If you're an experienced web programmer, you might want to create multiple `.php` programs for different SensorID's and for different variables, or you might want to select parameters from a list and generate the graphing code dynamically.

 ## Author

 David Todd, HDTodd@gmail.com, 2025.04.28, but modeled on code provided by others, most notably by Craig Deaton.
+Updated 2025.06.25 to add TP-merge.php.